SlugBot/web/patch_notes.md

   - Initial injection success chance will now stay the same for restarted processes.
   - Changed diminishing returns of scan duration based on scanner level.

+### Bug Fixes
+  - Fixed bug where removing a BYPASS on self would cause some planting processes to be suspended.

 *****************************

 ## 9th September 2020